AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.PBRSpec.md

 <a id="node-burley-diffuse-bsdf"> </a>

 ### `burley_diffuse_bsdf`
 Constructs a diffuse reflection BSDF based on the corresponding component of the Disney Principled model[^Burley2012].
+As an opaque BSDF, this node occludes any vertically layered base in proportion to its `weight` input, as described in the [Vertical-Layering Transmittance](#vertical-layering-transmittance) section.

 |Port       |Description                    |Type    |Default         |Accepted Values|
 |-----------|-------------------------------|--------|----------------|---------------|